sitasp/CodeSync/README.md

 ## Contributing

 Contributions are welcome!
 If you want to contribute to the project, please follow the [contributing guidelines](CONTRIBUTING.md).

+## Tribute

+I want to thank the original creators of [LeetSync](https://github.com/LeetSync/LeetSync).
+This repo is inspired and derived from there.

 ## License